-A wrapper around a query condition to allow for logical ANDs and ORs through & and |, respectively.
-New in version 0.1.0.
+The $\mathbb Q$ class serves as a wrapper around query conditions to allow for logical ANDs and ORs through & and |, respectively.

-'''

-class simon.query.QuerySet (cursor=None, cls=None)

-'''

-A query set that wraps around MongoDB cursors and returns Model objects.
-New in version 0.1.0.

-count()

-Gets the number of documents in the QuerySet.
+''' class simon.query.QuerySet (cursor=None, cls=None) Wrapper around MongoDB cursors.
+The QuerySet class wraps around Cursor.
+When given a Model class, it will return documents wrapped in an instances of the class.
+Otherwise documents will be returned as dict. count() Return the number of documents in the QuerySet. '''